Santiago Espinal: Toronto Blue Jays

 On January 13, 2023, Espinal signed a one-year, $2.1 million contract with the Blue Jays, avoiding salary arbitration.
-In 93 games for the Blue Jays, he batted .248/.310/.335 with two home runs and 25 RBI.
+In 93 games during the 2023 season, he batted .248/.310/.335 with two home runs and 25 RBI.
+He had two hits in two at-bats in the 2023 American League Wild Card Series as well.

 Cincinnati Reds

 On March 20, 2024, the Blue Jays traded Espinal to the Cincinnati Reds in exchange for right-handed pitcher Chris McElvain.
 He made 118 appearances for the Reds during the regular season, slashing .246/.295/.356 with nine home runs, 45 RBI, and 11 stolen bases.

 Espinal played in 114 games for Cincinnati during the 2025 campaign, batting .243/.292/.282 with no home runs, 16 RBI, and two stolen bases.
-On October 31, 2025, Espinal was removed from the 40-man roster and sent outright to the Triple-A Louisville Bats; he rejected the assignment and elected free agency the following day.
+On October 31, he was removed from the 40-man roster and sent outright to the Triple-A Louisville Bats; he rejected the assignment and elected free agency the following day.

+Los Angeles Dodgers

+On February 16, 2026, Espinal signed a minor league contract with the Los Angeles Dodgers.
+On March 19, the Dodgers selected his contract and added him to their 40-man roster.
+He played in 26 games for Los Angeles before being designated for assignment on May 25.
+Espinal cleared waivers and was sent outright to Triple-A, after which he subsequently elected free agency.
+However, the following day, Espinal re-signed with the Dodgers on a major league contract.
+He was again designated for assignment on June 16 after appearing in 10 more games.
+Between his two stints in Los Angeles, Espinal batted .268 with one home run and seven RBI.
+He cleared waivers and elected free agency on June 18.

+Texas Rangers

+On July 2, 2026, Espinal signed a minor league contract with the Texas Rangers and was subsequently assigned to the Triple-A Round Rock Express.
+In 11 appearances for Round Rock, he batted .262/.333/.310 with six RBI and four stolen bases.
+Espinal was released by the Rangers organization on July 29.

+Arizona Diamondbacks

+On August 20, 2026, Espinal signed a minor league contract with the Arizona Diamondbacks.